Back

 Contextual information and well-designed defaults materially improve long-term savings adherence without restricting choice.
 In the SIP context: showing RCA progress and offering a pause option does not force anyone to stay invested - it ensures the decision is made with full information rather than only the red number on the dashboard.

-SIP Shield: Two Components
+SIP Shield: Three Components

 01